-We have audited the accompanying financial statements of The Florida Wildflower Foundation, Inc. (a nonprofit corporation), which comprise the statement of financial position as of September 30, 2022, and the related statements of activities, functional expenses and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of The Florida Wildflower Foundation, Inc. (a nonprofit corporation), which comprise the statements of financial position as of September 30, 2023 and 2022, and the related statements of activities, functional expenses and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of The Florida Wildflower Foundation, Inc. as of September 30, 2022, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the Unites States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of The Florida Wildflower Foundation, Inc. as of September 30, 2023 and 2022, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.